Formal Security Analysis of the AMD SEV-SNP Software Interface: Results and Discussion

-Ensuring that the guest consistently operates on secure platforms is a critical concern, at least for the guest owner.
-Nevertheless, issues arise as platforms may become insecure over the time; there may be instances where the current platform or the one eligible for migration hosts vulnerable firmware that has not been security-patched.
-In other words, a malicious cloud provider may execute the attacks described in the previous subsection to successfully deceive a guest owner or a third party into believing that a guest is executing in a secure environment, when, in reality, it is not.
+When considering changes to the model that would completely prevent the platform confusion attacks, we decided against changes that appear to translate poorly to practice.
+In particular, we have considered to make the guest messages platform-specific by employing a fresh \vlst{VMPCK} after every migration.
+While this change to the model would address the failing formal properties, we are reluctant to recommend it as a practical solution.
+Namely, it would require modifications to guest pages upon each guest import, and it is unclear to us how to do this while preserving seamless migration, i.e., without having to reboot the guest.

-While considering changes to the model that would prevent the described platform-confusion attacks, we decided against changes that appear to translate poorly to practice.
-For example, making guest messages platform-specific by employing a new \vlst{vmpck} would require modifications to guest pages upon each guest import.
-However, it is unclear to us how to do this while preserving seamless migration, without having to shut down the guest.
+In spite of that, we show that the scope of discovered formal attacks is limited by stating \emph{weak} versions of all failing lemmas and proving that they all hold.
+Using the attestation integrity property as an example, the weak variant says that if a \snpgo{} verifies the attestation report, then it must have been requested by a \snpgvm{} running \emph{on some platform}---the \tlst{chipId} value in the attestation report does not have to match the \tlst{chipId} value of the platform where the \snpgvm{} was running at the time of the request.
+Weaker variants of authentication properties are similarly defined.